BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Stats and Trends

-- When Virginia puts up more than 22.5 points, it is 5-1 against the spread and 6-1 overall.
+- Virginia is 5-1 against the spread and 6-1 overall when the team notches more than 22.5 points.

-- In games that Virginia totals more than 386.4 yards, the team is 5-2 against the spread and 6-2 overall.
+- In games that Virginia churns out more than 386.4 yards, the team is 5-2 against the spread and 6-2 overall.

-- This season the Cavaliers have 10 turnovers, two fewer than the Cougars have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.